Skip to content

 John Byrne’s run had the reputation for being awful, no other iteration of the title is as hated as this one.
 You’ve been warned!

 DC editorial used the events of the Infinite Crisis crossover (reading order) to restore the Doom Patrol’s continuity.
 It’s totally optional to read that event as it’s just for continuity’s sake.
-During that time, they don’t have their own series.
+During that time, the team didn’t have its own ongoing series.

-Following The Four Horsemen miniseries, writer Keith Giffen is put in charge of the new Doom Patrol, in a popular run for the team.
+Following The Four Horsemen miniseries, writer Keith Giffen was put in charge of the new Doom Patrol, in a popular run for the team.

 This time around, the team is: The Chief (Doctor Niles Caulder), Elasti-Girl (Rita Farr), Negative Man (Larry Trainor), Robotman (Cliff Steele), Bumblebee (Karen Beecher-Duncan), Black Hole, Crazy Jane (Kay Challis), Danny the Street and Ambush Bug (Irwin Schwab)